To report an incident of sexual misconduct to the Title IX Coordinator, please click here.

 Any student or third party to the University is strongly encouraged to report a complaint of or information regarding sexual misconduct where the victim or accused is a student, campus visitor, or employee of KSU.

 Responsible employees must report a complaint of or information regarding sexual misconduct where the victim or accused is a student, campus visitor, or employee of KSU to the KSU Office of Institutional Equity/Title IX Coordinator.
 Responsible employees include any administrator, supervisor, faculty member, or other person in a position of authority who is not aprivileged (confidential) employee.
 Student employees who serve in a supervisory, advisory, or managerial role are in a position of authority for purposes of the Sexual Misconduct Policy (e.g., teaching assistants, residential assistants, student managers, orientation leaders, etc.).

-The complaint may be made by telephone at 470-578-2614, by email at email@example.com, or in person as soon as reasonably possible to file a complaint for any sexual misconduct believed to have occurred.
+The complaint may also be made by email at firstname.lastname@example.org, by telephone at 470-578-6057, or in person as soon as reasonably possible to file a complaint for any sexual misconduct believed to have occurred.

-For further information on complaints and filing procedures, please see the KSU Sexual Misconduct Policy.
+For further information on complaints and filing procedures, please visit https://www.usg.edu/policymanual/section6/C2655/

 Complaints of sexual misconduct can be made to the KSU Department of Public Safety and University Police 24 hours a day, seven days a week.
 The complaint can be made by telephone at 470-578-6666 (emergencies) or 470-578-6206 (non-emergencies), by email at email@example.com, or in person as soon as reasonably possible to file a complaint for any sexual misconduct believed to have occurred.

 Confidential reporting sources do not disclose information of sexual misconduct to Kennesaw State University administrative officials.
 Any information shared with these resources will be kept private.